biotronika/miniVOLL/README.md

 * (REMOVED) sfreq  -  Stop generate signal.
 Change signal to DC.
 See **ds**.

-* ds - Generate DS (Direct Current) signal in therapy circuit.
+* dc - Generate DS (Direct Current) signal in therapy circuit.
 5 - 40 V.

 * pwm [pwm]  -  Duty cycle.  [pwm] - duty cycle (0.0 - 100%) e.g. 5.5% : `pwm 5.5`, In **ion** mode you can use pwm as: 100, 90, 50 only.